 - 4.12.1 Process Monitoring: In many instances, ongoing compliance beyond a single snap shot (source test) is assessed by the use of process monitoring systems.
-Examples of these monitors include: engine hour meters, fuel usage meters, and flare gas flow meters.
+Examples of these monitors include: engine hour meters and fuel usage meters.
 Once these process monitors are in place, it is important that they be well maintained and calibrated to ensure that the required accuracy and precision of the devices are within specifications.
 At a minimum, the following process monitors are required to be operated, calibrated and maintained in good working order:

-- → Crane Engine Hour Meters
+- \rightarrow Crane Engine Hour Meters

 - → Firewater Pump Hour Meter

 - → Supply Vessel Diesel Fuel Meters

-- → The Flare Header Flow Meters

-Calibration and maintenance shall be done according to the most current version of the District-approved Process Monitor Calibration and Maintenance Plan.
+Calibration and maintenance shall be done according to the most current version of the Districtapproved Process Monitor Calibration and Maintenance Plan.
 This Plan takes into consideration manufacturer recommended maintenance and calibration schedules.
 Where manufacturer guidance is not available, the recommendations of comparable equipment manufacturers and good engineering judgment is utilized.